craigmiranda/sjmi/README.md

  - IMFCaptureEngine (mfcaptureengine.h; overlaps with IMFSourceReader methods; https://docs.microsoft.com/en-us/windows/win32/api/mfcaptureengine/nn-mfcaptureengine-imfcaptureengine)
  - Windows.Media.Devices (https://docs.microsoft.com/en-us/uwp/api/Windows.Media.Devices?redirectedfrom=MSDN&view=winrt-19041)

-  The SJMI sub-library uses the what I'd call the IMFSourceReader method
+  The SJMI sub-library uses the what I'd call the "IMFSourceReader" method, but there is also half an implementation of the "IMFCaptureEngine", written to test devices with still/photo functionality.

 (3) I personally, currently have no use for these features, so don't count on them appearing soon by my hand.
 Though, I don't believe they would be a huge effort.